nataliebaker/page-one/doc/Cheat Sheet.md

 Modify the controller logic and view logic at `/app/controllers/user_controller.rb` and `/app/views/users/profile.rb` respectively.
 Each function in the controller file corresponds to a view file.

+### Add changes to github

+`git add <filename>` or `git add .` if you want to add everything.

+`git commit -m "<your commit message>"` to commit the added changes to your branch.

+`git push origin master` to push your branch commits to your master branch on github.